 - Phone (9am – 10pm, 7 days a week).

 - Social media (Facebook, Twitter).

 - Community forums.

 This is an excellent range of support options.

 That said, Kaspersky’s FAQs are poorly organized.
 It was very difficult to find answers to my questions using the “search” function.

 Unfortunately, I’m still waiting for a response to this email.
-It’s been 5 days now — I’m not holding my breath.
+It’s been over a week now — I’m not holding my breath.

 Next, I tried live chat.
 I asked how to turn off the “Cloud Protection” feature.
 Kaspersky’s agent was helpful and polite and offered to email me a solution.